joepagan/Big-Juicy-Sass/README.md

 Big-Juicy-Sass
 ==============

-Just my own personal boilerplate, you don't have to use it, but it's filled with plugins that I find really useful.
+Just my own personal boilerplate, you don't have to use it, but it's filled with stuff that I find really useful.

-It uses php, so it's quite useful for templating on a local mamp/xampp environment.
+I find it quite useful for templating on a local environment with includes and such.

 ## SASS/SCSS/CSS
-Yup, it's using Sass with compass/bourbon
+Yup, it's using Sass with compass/bourbon, both are in, though commented out (so you can decide what to use)
 Includes:

 - Bourbon v3.1.8 - [http://bourbon.io/](http://bourbon.io)